Raghavchawla13/Airbnb_NYC/README.md

 This is a machine learning project that uses Streamlit to visualize Airbnb listings, cluster them, and predict prices.

-## Languages Used
-- Python
-- HTML
-- CSS

 ## Features
 - Unsupervised clustering
 - Streamlit-based UI